 This salad would be a great start for one of my favorite recipes on my site, Asian Noodles Lao Gan Ma.
-The noodles have layers of sweet-spicy flavors that develop a sauce you will be willing to lick the pan for.
+The noodles have layers of sweet-spicy flavors that develop a sauce for which you will love to lick the pan.
 They are the best-flavored noodles I have ever had, better than takeout or even some fancy restaurant.

 Easy Ginger Dressing

 Note: Be sure to read through the recipe’s post for tips and details about this recipe.

 - 3 tablespoons white vinegar

 - 2 tablespoons honey

 - 1/2 cup canola oil